byceps/byceps/docs/installation/byceps-config-file.rst

 To run BYCEPS, a configuration file is required.
 Those usually reside in ``/config``.

-There are two examples, ``development-example.py`` and ``production-example.py``, that you can use as a base for your specific configuration.
+There are two examples, ``development-example.toml`` and ``production-example.toml``, that you can use as a base for your specific configuration.

 For starters, create a copy of the development example file to adjust as we go along:

 .. code-block:: sh

-    $ cp config/development-example.py config/development.py
+    $ cp config/development-example.toml config/development.toml

 Set a Secret Key